ranganathan-arumugam/boldreports-helm/helm/docs/configuration.md

 Generally, a PV will have a specific storage capacity.
 This is set using the PV's capacity attribute.
 See the [Kubernetes Resource Model](https://git.k8s.io/community/contributors/design-proposals/scheduling/resources.md) to understand the units expected by capacity.

-By default the persistent volume capacity used in Bold BI is `3Gi`.
+By default the persistent volume capacity used in Bold Reports is `3Gi`.

 ```console
 persistentVolume: